What is Harry Potter and the Forbidden Journey?

 Height requirement is 42 inches; loose articles must be stowed in lockers; Express Pass access; has a single-rider line.
 For guests who may have difficulty boarding a ride vehicle from the moving platform, a non-moving transfer station is available.

-Harry Potter and the Forbidden Journey – queue
+What is the Forbidden Journey queue like?

-A huge appeal of Forbidden Journey is in its queue, which snakes all throughout Hogwarts Castle and which contains nearly as many Easter eggs from the books and films as does all the rest of Hogsmeade combined.
-It’s so gloriously detailed, we’re going to walk through it right now, step by step.
+A huge appeal of Harry Potter and the Forbidden Journey lies in its queue, which snakes all throughout Hogwarts Castle and contains nearly as many Easter eggs from the books and films as all the rest of The Wizarding World of Harry Potter – Hogsmeade combined.

 The castle’s backdoor entrance

-Defense against the Dark Arts Classroom
+Defense against the Dark Arts classroom

 The Fat Lady and the Daily Prophet

 From the Defense against the Dark Arts classroom, the line moves through a small hallway.
 In the first part, you see a portrait of the Fat Lady, who guards the password-protected entrance to the Gryffindor common room, as she picks up the storyline and gets excited about the upcoming Quidditch match you’ll be attending.
 Further down the corridor is a cabinet filled with Quidditch supplies and a bulletin board with a copy of the Daily Prophet pinned on it.

 For those who have been sorted into Gryffindor, entering the common room may be a dream-come-true.
 The talking portraits are back, and they are chatting about the Quidditch match, and, perhaps more importantly, they also start directing the conversation toward you, bringing to your attention the upcoming ride’s safety parameters.